How To Nail Your Christmas & Fairy Lights Photography

 Too cold to go out and click some beautiful Christmas Light pictures?
 Well, no worries; we got you!
-The photographs that we’ll click inside will be serving a different essence- a warm & cozy one!
-Shooting inside comes with a different set of pros as well; for instance, you can work and play around with materials such as warm blankets and throws to create a relaxed and laid-back atmosphere for your holiday season pictures Here’s how to do it-
+The photographs we’ll click inside will serve a different essence- a warm & cosy one!
+Shooting inside also has different pros; for instance, you can work and play around with materials such as warm blankets and throws to create a relaxed and laid-back atmosphere for your holiday season pictures.
+Here’s how to do it-

 1. Get Creative With Christmas Light Background And Foreground!

 For starters, you can kick off by placing the fairy lights in the background and focusing on the subject.
 In this way, you’ll be able to capture the blurred fairy lights (the bokeh) in the background; it shall add more depth and a warm, cozy, and romantic softness to the picture.
 In the foreground, try adding warm & fuzzy blankets and maybe stuffed animals (if you wish) to add a sense of contrast to the picture.

 2. Add Some Extra Lighting To Your Setting

 Add extra lights (other than the fairy lights) to the scene if the contrast seems too high and you wish to soften it up.
 Introduce another source of light if things aren’t working out that well.
 For instance, an additional light source from the side can add more crispiness, warmth, and softness to your Christmas Light Photography scene.

 Keep the aperture low and go for a shallow depth of field.
 By doing this, you’ll be able to create a blurry light feel, also known as a ‘bokeh’.
 And just like that, you can click some beautiful Christmas masterpieces even if you do not feel like leaving your warm and cozy home to go out!
 Wasn’t so hard, was it?